From Venezuela, I bring you Baneskin◊, the mascot of Banesco.

 Ultros thinks Terra is a tasty morsel.
 He's a purple Octopus.
 You do the math.

-And even before that there was Professor Hojo, the Mad Scientist who not only had sex with Vincent's girlfriend IN THE NAME OF SCIENCE!, kept Cloud and Zack in a basement for 5 years, he tries to force Red XIII and Aerith to breed before the party intervenes.
+And even before that there was Professor Hojo, the Mad Scientist who not only had sex with Vincent's girlfriend IN THE NAME OF SCIENCE!, kept Cloud and Zack in a basement for 5 years, and Vincent locked up for 30, he tries to force Red XIII and Aerith to breed before the party intervenes.
+He's also implied to be the head of Sephiroth's fan club in Crisis Core.

 And then there's Seymour from Final Fantasy X, not helping matter is that he canonically plants a Forceful Kiss on Yuna while technically being dead.
 And the fact that he just does not go awayeven after you kill him the first time and keeps coming back as if he's obsessed with you personally.